 Step 2.
 Add seven tsp. of white school glue.
 Mix well.

 Step 3.
 Add one-half tsp. dish washing liquid and one-half tsp. water.
 Mix until the paste has a smooth, clay-like consistency.
 Add a few drops of water if necessary.
 Allow 24 hours to dry.

 Form the Model

-Insert another straw for the pulmonary artery into the left ventricle.
+Step 5.
+Insert a second straw for the pulmonary artery into the left ventricle.

 Paint the Model

 Step 1.
 Paint the heart purple after the play dough has dried.

 Step 2.
 Paint or use felt-tipped markers to draw arteries and veins.
 Paint or draw arteries blue and veins red.